-As a drawback, the frequencies of any equal temperament do not match the frequencies of the pure notes in the harmonic series, since the frequencies of pure harmonic notes correspond to integer multiples of the frequency of the fundamental note while the frequencies of equal-temperament-tuned notes correspond, except for the octaves, to non-rational multiples of the frequency of the fundamental.
-In this paper we deal on the properties of the harmonic series when matched to equal temperaments, that is, when the pure-harmonic tones are approximated by their neighboring equal-tone-tuned counterparts.
+The frequencies of any equal temperament do not match the frequencies of the pure notes in the harmonic series, since the frequencies of pure harmonic notes correspond to integer multiples of the frequency of the fundamental note while the frequencies in equal temperament correspond, except for the octaves, to nonrational multiples of the frequency of the fundamental.
+In this paper we deal with the properties of the harmonic series when matched to equal temperaments, that is, when the pure-harmonic tones are approximated by their neighboring counterparts in equal temperament.

 \mut{ \teclablanca[2]{\filldraw[thick,black,fill=black!#2](#1,2.5)[turtle={right=90,forward=1,right=90,forward=2.5,right=90,forward=1,right=90,forward=2.5}];} \teclanegra[2]{\filldraw[thick,black,fill=black!#2](#1,2.5)[turtle={right=90,forward=.8,right=90,forward=1.5,right=90,forward=.8,right=90,forward=1.5}];}